All Episodes

 John McLaughlin was there on the ground and chronicled it all.

-Pretty amazing these are amazing times we're living in here.
+These are amazing times we're living in here.

-Well, it just sounds like a normal Monday from Al Qaeda.
+Well, it just sounds like a normal Monday from Al-Qaeda.

-So we have all of this success.
+So we have all of this success, you know, lowest unemployment rates.

 We have more revenues coming into the federal government than ever before.

-We have the biggest surplus last month than we've ever had, going back decades.
+We have the biggest surplus last month than we've ever had going back decades.

-Matter of fact, the biggest one ever because of the tax cuts.
+As a matter of fact, the biggest one ever because of the tax cuts.

 Are you worried about the people that aren't on food stamps?